Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_spack_exercise.md

 ## Creation of a Spack Package

 We want to package the [Spack example code on GitHub](https://github.com/Simulation-Software-Engineering/spack-exercise).
 It is an adapted version of the previous week's exercise again.
-The `deal.ii` dependency has been removed as compiling `deal.ii` from scratch takes a very long time.
+The `deal.ii` dependency has been removed as compiling `deal.ii` from scratch takes too long.
 Additionally, several releases with different dependencies have been added.
 The code in the repository creates an executable that is called `spackexample`.
 It also creates a library  `libspackexamplelib` (what a name) which is needed to run `spackexample`.

-The default name of your Spack package should be `spack-exercise`.
+The default name of your Spack package is `spack-exercise`.
 The Spack package should create the executable `spackexample` and the corresponding library `libspackexamplelib` mentioned above.
 Under normal circumstances you do not need to edit the CMake configuration for this exercise.

 The [code repository](https://github.com/Simulation-Software-Engineering/spack-exercise) is slightly different from the previous repositories.
 It contains three releases of the code with increasing number of dependencies: